RunMat

 GPU acceleration in MATLAB requires the Parallel Computing Toolbox and an NVIDIA GPU.
 Free alternatives differ sharply: RunMat offloads automatically to any GPU vendor, Julia requires explicit CuArray types, Python needs CuPy or PyTorch, and Octave has no GPU support at all.

 RunMat automatically offloads computations to the GPU without code changes, fusing chains of elementwise math into single kernels and keeping data resident on the GPU between operations.
 It supports NVIDIA, AMD, Intel, and Apple GPUs through a unified backend (Metal on macOS, Vulkan on Linux, DirectX 12 on Windows), with WebGPU in browser builds.
-On memory-bound workloads, fusion produces measurable gains: Monte Carlo simulations (5M paths) run ~2.8x faster than PyTorch and ~130x faster than NumPy; elementwise chains (1B elements) can be ~100x+ faster than PyTorch.
+On memory-bound workloads, fusion is where RunMat's public benchmarks show the largest gains; see the RunMat benchmark suite for workloads, hardware, and reproduction details.
 For implementation detail, see the Introduction to RunMat Fusion.

-MATLAB requires explicit gpuArray calls and only supports NVIDIA GPUs via the Parallel Computing Toolbox (additional license required), with no automatic fusion.
+MATLAB requires explicit gpuArray calls and supports NVIDIA GPUs via the Parallel Computing Toolbox (additional license required), with no automatic fusion.
 Python's GPU support is library-specific: PyTorch and TensorFlow are excellent for ML workloads, CuPy provides a NumPy-like API on NVIDIA, and Apple Silicon users have PyTorch's MPS backend or JAX's Metal support, all with explicit device management.
 Julia uses CUDA.jl with explicit CuArray types; AMDGPU.jl adds AMD support (Linux-only); Metal.jl v1.9 in early 2026 added MPSGraph and MtlArray for Apple Silicon.
-GNU Octave has no meaningful GPU support; computations run on CPU only.
+GNU Octave does not provide a comparable built-in GPU path; typical computations run on CPU.

 A Monte Carlo option pricer with 1M paths.
 Run it below and check whether your GPU picks it up: